Demystifying the French: Tip #3

 So, while it’s nice to be able to be accepted “for yourself” however you look, a l’americain, there’s something also kind of nice about taking the time to look good.
 Especially in France, where people value the effort, and appreciate the result.

 Janet Hulstrand is a writer, editor, writing coach, and teacher of writing and literature based in Silver Spring, Maryland.
-She teaches literature courses in Paris, Hawaii and Cuba for the Education Abroad program at Queens College, CUNY, and twice a year she offers Writing from the Heart workshops in a beautiful little village in the Champagne region of France.
-This month she is teaching a class at Politics & Prose bookstore in Washington D.C.: “Demystifying the French: Tips for and Tales from Franco-American Encounters.”
+She teaches literature courses in Paris, Hawaii, and Cuba for the Education Abroad program at Queens College, CUNY; classes at Politics & Prose bookstore in Washington, D.C.; and Writing from the Heart workshops in a beautiful little village in the Champagne region of France.